 This document describes how to embed LuaRadio into host applications, and how applications can source or sink samples with LuaRadio flow graphs.

-LuaRadio can be run directly from its Lua file sources, but when it is installed as a shared library, it is packaged into one dual-purpose shared library called libluaradio.
+LuaRadio can be run directly from its Lua file sources, but when it is

 A LuaRadio packaged shared library installation provides the following:

-• /usr/bin/luaradio — LuaRadio runner helper script
+— LuaRadio runner helper script/usr/lib/libluaradio.so

-• /usr/lib/libluaradio.so — Shared library for dynamic linking
+— Shared library for dynamic linking/usr/lib/libluaradio.a

-• /usr/lib/libluaradio.a — Static library for static linking
+— Static library for static linking/usr/include/luaradio.h

-• /usr/include/luaradio.h — C API header file
+— C API header file/usr/lib/lua/5.1/radio.so

-Dynamically linking libluaradio.so and libluajit-5.1.so into an application enables it to run LuaRadio scripts.
-Statically linking the static equivalent of these libraries allows building entirely standalone executables with LuaRadio.
+enables it to run LuaRadio scripts.
+Statically linking the static equivalent of

 /* Create a new LuaRadio context. */